HR compliance and risk management for the global workforce

 What is HR compliance?

 For the most part, statutory compliance rules and laws are established and enforced by that country’s governing body.
 Government laws tend to reflect very broad issues such as minimum working age, discrimination, or minimum wage.
-Where relevant, statutory compliance must also incorporate international labor law and the different regional laws that exist between states or provinces within the same country.
+Where relevant, statutory compliance must also incorporate international labour law and the different regional laws that exist between states or provinces within the same country.
 In some cases, international or regional laws may differ from that country’s federal ones.
 It’s up to the HR team to know which law supersedes the other and to always be up-to-date with the latest changes to such regulations.
 The stakes are high with statutory compliance and failure to adhere in some cases leading to criminal prosecution and serious reputational risk.

 Regulatory compliance rules are set by specific (often public) regulatory bodies that exist within that region or country.
 For example, the Health and Safety Executive in the UK may lay down various non-negotiable workplace safety mandates.
 Other such official bodies may establish rules around mandatory training for certain types of roles, or other guidelines that are very specific to one industry or another.
-A further set of regulations may come from independent bodies such as labor unions, or from technology governance laws such as the GDPR, which dictate – for example – employee data rights and usage.
+A further set of regulations may come from independent bodies such as labour unions, or from technology governance laws such as the GDPR, which dictate – for example – employee data rights and usage.

 Contractual compliance regulations are typically an amalgam of company-specific rules and guidelines, along with contractually reinforced statutory and regulatory compliance rules.
-For example, if a country’s statutory labor laws prohibit workdays of longer than a certain number of hours, that company’s employee contracts may contain clauses to that end, which the employee must also agree to.
+For example, if a country’s statutory labour laws prohibit workdays of longer than a certain number of hours, that company’s employee contracts may contain clauses to that end, which the employee must also agree to.
 Essentially, companies can write whatever they want into their contractual agreements as long as it complies with the over-arching statutory and regulatory laws in every region in which they operate.

 Some key issues in HR compliance